top of page

 Use your personal (non-organisation) email address when asked, as this will ensure you continue to have access to the application portal if you change organisation.
 You can also save and then go back to your application form via the portal.

-When you first apply, there is an application fee payable of £25 at the beginning of the process to cover the costs of the support provided to you.
-In addition to this, there is also an annual registration fee of £17.22 if you have been successful with your application.
+When you first apply, there is an application fee payable to cover the costs of the support provided to you.
+In addition to this, there is also an annual registration fee if you have been successful with your application.

 The above fees (application and first year registration costs) will be reimbursed back to candidates when a level 4 application has been received by North Tees.
 Please complete the form below to claim your fees back and send to: jade.murray@nhs.net